pachyderm/docs/content/latest/troubleshooting/pipeline-troubleshooting.md

 #### Retries

-For system-level failures, Pachyderm or Kubernetes will generally continually retry the operation with exponential backoff.
+For system-level failures, MLDM or Kubernetes will generally continually retry the operation with exponential backoff.
 If a job is stuck in a given state (e.g. starting, merging) or a pod is in `CrashLoopBackoff`, those are common signs of a system-level failure mode.

 #### Triage